argoproj/argo-cd/docs/operator-manual/metrics.md

       - --metrics-application-labels
       - business-unit

-This will expose a new prometheus metric (`argocd_app_labels`) containing the content of the provided Application labels translated to prometheus labels.
-In the example above the metric would look like:
+In this case, the metric would look like:

 ```
 # TYPE argocd_app_labels gauge